wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-pig-dotnet-sdk-v1.md

 <properties
-   pageTitle="Use Hadoop Pig with .NET in HDInsight | Windows Azure" description="Learn how to use the .NET SDK for Hadoop to submit Pig jobs to Hadoop on HDInsight." services="hdinsight" documentationCenter=".net"
+   pageTitle="Use Hadoop Pig with .NET in HDInsight | Azure" description="Learn how to use the .NET SDK for Hadoop to submit Pig jobs to Hadoop on HDInsight." services="hdinsight" documentationCenter=".net"